-7 modern Liverpool heroes that left for nothing: Wijnaldum, Gerrard, Fowler
+8 Liverpool heroes that left Anfield for nothing: Origi, Gerrard, Fowler…

 It is always a sad time for football fans when they see a player they idolise walk off the pitch for the last time and even sadder for those running the club when they move on for free – a feeling Liverpool know all too well.

-The Reds have seen plenty of modern-day heroes leave the club for nothing over the past 20 years, and we have taken a look at seven of them.
+The Reds have seen plenty of other modern-day heroes leave the club for nothing over the past 20 years, and we have taken a look at Origi plus seven others.

-Two goals in that iconic Champions League semi-final against Barcelona cemented Wijnaldum’s place in Liverpool folklore.
+Two goals in that iconic Champions League semi-final against Barcelona in which Origi also found the net cemented Wijnaldum’s place in Liverpool’s history books.

 Unfortunately, a new contract could not be agreed between player and club, and he joined PSG in June 2021 on a free transfer.
 The Netherlands international left Anfield with just under 200 appearances, 22 goals and four trophies to his name.